AveryGong515/Pet-Health-Tracker/README.md

 **Required Must-have Stories**

-- [ ] User can login/sign up/log out
 - [x] User can add a new pet
 - [x] Yser can remove an existing pet
-- [ ] User can update pet profile, with ability to upload a profile picture
+- [x] User can update pet profile, with ability to upload a profile picture
 - [x] User can create events or reminders for pets
 - [x] User can view upcoming events or reminders on the dashboard
 - [x] User can view details of upcoming events or reminders